andreasgjunge/SimpleDCMTKReceiver/README.md

     -d, --dry-run         Create and print out the movescu commands, but do not initiate move -v, --verbose         Print out additional information

 The CSV file specified in the -f option has to be put into the `reports` folder.
 The CSV file has to contain a field `procedurestudyinstanceuid`, but can also contain additional fields.
-Separator is `;`.
-All Study Instance UIDs will tried to be downloaded from the PACS
+Separator for the csv file is `;`.
+All Study Instance UIDs will tried to be downloaded from the PACS.
+One line in the csv file is allowed to contain multiple Study Instance UIDs, which are separated by `,`.

 The received images are being stored to the images folder in the convention `images/study_instance_uid`